dataero-adsb/dataero-adsb-feeder/README.md

 ## Requirements

 - A Raspberry Pi with ADSB reception capability
+- Create your user on https://radar.dataero.eu
-- An API key that can be obtained at: https://radar.dataero.eu/get_api_key
+- An API key that can be obtained at: https://radar.dataero.eu/profile
+- Once you have your API key, copy it and save it for later

 ## Install readsb (if not already done)